 We hope this article helps you.
 Aquafix is always looking for new partners in all areas, within the United States and outside of it, and we would welcome hearing from you.
 For additional technical discussion call us at 888-757-9577 or email email@example.com.
 You will find our service helpful and friendly.

 VitaStim Dynamic Duo is a two-part high concentrate nitrifying bacterium designed to rapidly grow.
-Through extensive on-site research Aquafix has developed specific strains to work together to restore nitrification in your aerated wastewater treatment process.
+Through extensive on-site research Aquafix has developed specific strains to work together to increase ammonia removal and restore nitrification in your aerated wastewater treatment process.
 Depending on the environment, nitrification can be restored in as little as 1-4 days.

 Ammonia-Oxidizing Bacteria (AOB) and Nitrite-Oxidizing Bacteria (NOB)

 Ammonia is found in many places in the environment, including fertilizers, human waste, and industrial waste (dairy, meat, corn ethanol).
 Nitrosomonas (AOB), Nitrobacter, and Nitrospira (NOB’s) are chemoautotrophic bacteria that contribute to ammonia and nitrite removal.
 Ammonia that enters a wastewater plant is oxidized from ammonia to nitrite by Nitrosomonas and Nitrospira.
 Nitrobacter then oxidize the nitrite to nitrate.

 Common doubling times for nitrifiers are 24-48 hours at temperatures of 70°F while most heterotrophic bacteria in the same environment have a typical doubling time of 20-30 minutes.